NaughtyChas/ENGG1340-GP/README.md

 ✔ High Freedom Routing – Plan your own path strategically.
 ✔ Score Tracking – Compete for the highest historical score.

+---

 ## How to run the game?

-The game will be built and tested on the Linux (Ubuntu) platform, so it is recommended to play this game on a Linux machine.
+The game will be built and tested on the Linux (Ubuntu) platform, so playing this game on a Linux machine is recommended.
 Steps are:

 1. Cloning this repository to your machine: